apache/mahout/website/users/algorithms/intro-cooccurrence-spark.md

 ---
 layout: default
-title: Intro to Cooccurrence Recommenders with Spark
+title: Building a Mahout Recommender

 ---

-# Intro to Correlated Cross-Occurrence Recommenders with Spark
+# Building a Correlated Cross-Occurrence (CCO) Recommenders with the Mahout CLI

 Mahout's CCO algorithm is one of a new breed of "Multimodal" recommenders that can use input of many types in very flexible ways.